ArronJablonowski/ForensicsImaging.md/ForensicsImaging.md

-# Taking a Forensic Image - Linux
+# Creating a Forensic Image - Linux
 USE A WRITE BLOCKER WHEN POSSIBLE
 * Disable auto mounting of Drives (be sure to test non evidence drive)
 ```